whyoleg/cryptography-kotlin/docs/getting-started/providers/jdk.md

 The JDK provider wraps Java's built-in [JCA][JCA] and is the default for JVM targets.

-## Limitations

-* EC/EdDSA/XDH PrivateKey: getting public key via `privateKey.getPublicKey()` is not always possible, because of no support in JDK APIs.
-  It's still possible to get public key in case:
-    * When the key pair was generated via the library
-  * When the private key was decoded from the format, which contains public key (e.g. PEM/DER with publicKey in parameters)
-    * When [BouncyCastle](https://www.bouncycastle.org) is on the classpath
-* EC/EdDSA/XDH PrivateKey: JWK format is supported only if a public key is available
-* EdDSA/XDH: private key decoding may fail for DER/PEM formats that contain embedded public key

 ## Using in your projects

 ```kotlin